"By failing to prepare, you are preparing to fail."

 You should prepare for your placement tests.
 They determine where you can begin your course of study.
 It is important to brush up on material you have mastered in the past so that you do not unnecessarily add to the length of time it will take to reach your educational goals.

 Review some basic study tips, including time management and dealing with test anxiety at howtostudy.org

-All students will begin with Accuplacer’s Elementary Algebra Test.
+All students will begin with Next Generation ACCUPLACER Quantitative Reasoning, Algebra, and Statistics (QAS).
 The test is adaptive.
-If you do very well on the Elementary Algebra test you will automatically advance to the College-Level Math test.
+Meaning, if you do very well on the QAS test you will automatically advance to the Advanced Algebra and Functions test.
 The results of these two tests will place you somewhere between Intermediate Algebra and Calculus.
-If you don’t do as well on Elementary Algebra, you will automatically go on to the Arithmetic test and be placed somewhere between Arithmetic and College Algebra.
+If you don’t do as well on QAS, you will automatically go on to the Arithmetic test and be placed somewhere between Arithmetic and College Algebra.

-The Reading Comprehension section contains 20-25 questions.
-Designed to measure how well you understand what you read, some questions will require reading passages of various lengths and answering a series of questions about the content in the passage.
+Reading contains 20-25 questions designed to measure how well you understand what you read.
+Some questions will include reading passages of various lengths and a series of questions about the content in the passage.
 Other questions will require the tester to read two sentences and answer a question regarding the relationship of these two sentences.

-The sentence skills section includes 20-25 questions.
-Sentence Correction questions ask you to choose a word or phrase to substitute for an underlined portion of a sentence.
+Writing includes 20-25 questions.
+Sentence correction questions ask you to choose a word or phrase to substitute for an underlined portion of a sentence.
 Construction shift questions ask that a sentence be rewritten in a specific way without changing the meaning.

 Testing is available for students whose native language is not English through the English for Speakers of Other Languages (ESOL) Program.
 Testing for students who would like to take classes in the ESOL Program consists of a 75 multiple choice questions.
 This test is taken on the computer.
 The test measures knowledge of English grammar and vocabulary.
 The purpose is to evaluate English.
 This is a timed test of 45 minutes.